dianxiangxu/GPMS-NGAC/README.md

-# GPWFMS
+# GPMS
-Grant Proposal Workflow Management System - A web-based application for replacing the manual approval process of grant submission
+Proposal Workflow Management System - A web-based application for replacing the manual approval process of grant submission.

+#test

+TODO://
+REfactor